usnistgov/jarvis/jarvis/examples/README.rst

-Various examples using the jarvis-tools package Requires separate installationso of these packages in addition to jarvis-tools
+Various examples using the jarvis-tools package Requires separate installations of these packages in addition to jarvis-tools